Make a small hole in the box and heat it from the outside.

-Using this heating method, a high temperature electric furnace can be manufactured with a simple structure.
+Using this heating method, you can also create a high-temperature electric furnace with a simple structure.

-The key to the success of this heating method is the production of highly insulated boxes.
+The key to the success of this heating method is all about creating a highly reflective box.

 Unlike the common “furnace”, the heat source and the box can be separated, so they can be used inline on the belt conveyor.